 This module introduces students to the foundations and applications of automatic recording, processing and interpretation of biosignals.
 The production of biosignals will be explained, followed by methods for recording and preprocessing.
 Furthermore, the lecture will explain the foundations of statistical modeling as it is used in current systems.
 Many examples illustrate the practical application for human-machine interaction.

-Starting with the winter term 2010/11, practical courses and seminars can only be taken in the modules Praktikum zur Biosignalund Sprachverarbeitung [IN4INPBS] and Seminar zur Biosignal- und Sprachverarbeitung [IN4INSBS].
 The course Analysis and modeling of human motion sequences is not offered any longer, examination is possible until winter term 2012/13.

 Module: Speech Processing [IW4INSV]